Publication Ethics and Malpractice Statement

 - The Institute for Research and Community Services Universitas Muhammadiyah Palangkaraya cooperates with all relevant parties to establish best practice standards on ethical issues, misconduct, revocation, and provide review and specific legal advice in the event of a conflict regarding the management of the Borneo Journal of Pharmacy.

-In any form of established ethical publications, malpractice will lead to serious ethical violations of scientific publications and decisive actions needed to ensure all articles published by the Borneo Journal of Pharmacy are free from various alleged misconduct and malpractice.
-In general, the Editor-in-Chief and editorial boards are guided by the core practices for allegations of misconduct from COPE to assist in resolving the complaint and dealing fairly with the misconduct.
+In any form of established ethical publication, malpractice will lead to serious ethical violations of scientific publications, and decisive actions are needed to ensure all articles published by the Borneo Journal of Pharmacy are free from various alleged misconduct and malpractice.
+In general, the Editor-in-Chief and editorial boards are guided by the core practices for allegations of misconduct from COPE to resolve the complaint and deal fairly with the misconduct.
 Complete policies related to malpractice management can be seen in the Retraction, Withdrawal, and Correction (R-W-C) Policy.